-The key consequence to borrowers is the uncertainty regarding the applicable index after 2021.
-In any case, it will mostly depend on whether the agreement already includes fall-back provisions in that regards, or if the new benchmark rate that is being developed will be applicable to the agreement.
+The key consequence for borrowers will mostly depend on whether the agreement already includes fall-back provisions, or if the new benchmark rate that is being developed will apply.
 The main mechanism that is being adopted to manage that risk is the inclusion of fall-back provisions in the agreement being entered into force.